joakim-brannstrom/distssh/design/purpose.md

 The user want an *interactive shell* on the *best remote host* where he/she can do its daily work.

-*Info*: For this to work the program need to login on the server.
+For this to work the program need to login on the server.
 It isn't really useful if it would just print out which server it is.

-# SPC-best_remote_host
-partof: REQ-uc_shell
-###

-The *best remote host* shall be calculated from the available servers.

-Pseudo code for calculating the *best remote host*:
- * Check the 5min load on all available server.
-   Use a 3s timeout to make sure it doesn't affect the user too much if one server is slow.
- * Choose at random one of the three servers with the lowest loadavg.

-## Info
-A simple way of choosing the best server is to check the load average.

-I chose the 5min average just because it is the first value when reading from `/proc/loadavg`.
-No other reason than that.

-This should probably be investigated further.

 # REQ-uc_remote_command
 partof: REQ-purpose
 ###

-The user want a *command* to be executed on the *best remote host*.
+The user wants to execute *command* on the *best remote host*.

 The user experience should be as if the user ran it locally which probably affect how stdin/stdout/stderr is handled.
 For now stdin is ignored.